Charlotte Spider Control

 While spiders are often thought of as scary creatures, finding spiders in your home doesn’t necessarily mean what you think.
 Although some species of spiders can be dangerous, the truly scary part of finding spiders means your home has insects living inside.
 All spider species are critical to the environment, as a natural insect control.
 A world with fewer spiders is a world with more garden pests, more yard pests and more in-home pests.

-Identify: Finding spiders inside your Charlotte home usually means your house is also home to other insects.
+Finding spiders inside your Charlotte home usually means your house is also home to other insects.
 Call Carolina Pest to schedule your pest inspection.

-Inspect: Carolina Pest’s skilled technicians will uncover any pest infestation taking over your home, and recommend a customized plan for your home.
+Carolina Pest’s skilled technicians will uncover any pest infestation taking over your home, and recommend a customized plan for your home.

-Treatment: While spiders aren’t ideal for your home, they are essential to the environment.
+While spiders aren’t ideal for your home, they are essential to the environment.
 Carolina Pest uses eco-friendly pest control to rid your home of spiders.

-Maintenance: To ensure your home is protected from spiders and other insects, we recommend scheduling an annual insect control inspection and treatment.
+To ensure your home is protected from spiders and other insects, we recommend scheduling an annual insect control inspection and treatment.

-How To Identify Spiders
+How to Identify Spiders in Charlotte

 The primary physical distinction between spiders and insects is that the body of an insect consists of three components and six legs, whereas spiders have eight legs and two body sections.
-Some spider facts:

 - Web spinning is controlled by external components of the abdomen.